 https://www.amazon.com/Raymonda-Noureyev-Marie-Agn%C3%A8s-Martinez-National/dp/B074Q1ZBGX/ref=sr_1_1?dchild=1&keywords=Raymonda+Nureyev&qid=1600293688&s=movies-tv&sr=1-1 This is streaming, at small charge, for Nureyev’s splendid staging of Raymonda with Paris Opera Ballet.
 This is truly in the “masterpiece” category as far as performance is concerned—especially exquisite is the final act with Hungarian style music and dances.
 Colonne Orchestra conducted by Kevin Rhodes.
 There is also a documentary DVD for purchase in the series of Dancer’s Dream.

-There are two DVDs of Raymonda available of the version choreographed by Yuri Grigorovich based on both Petipa and Gorsky.
-One was produced by NHK in 1989 on Arthaus Music label performed by the Bolshoi Ballet, and Theatre Orchestra conducted by Algis Zhuraitis and starring Natalya Bessmertnova (wife of the choreographer), Gedminas Taranda, and Yuri Vasyuchenko.
-It seems splendid, and the dances for the men are particularly vigorous.
+A DVD of Raymonda is available in the version choreographed by Yuri Grigorovich based on both Petipa and Gorsky, produced by NHK in 1989 on Arthaus Music label performed by the Bolshoi Ballet, and Theatre Orchestra conducted by Algis Zhuraitis and starring Natalya Bessmertnova (wife of the choreographer), Gedminas Taranda, and Yuri Vasyuchenko.
+It seems splendid, and the dances for the men look particularly vigorous.
 Viewers will hear, in addition to good accompaniment for lyric sections, waltzes, a Spanish dance, a czardas, modal melodies and ornamentation that do suggest Hungary as well as the Saracen’s culture, a touch of glockenspiel for pointy dances.
-Grigorovich changed the setting of the story; now set in Provence, but the prince is still fighting under the King of Hungary, on a crusade.

 https://www.youtube.com/watch?v=pFWZaBLi2yU Raymonda full ballet originally produced in connection with Bel Air for Bolshoi HD showings in theaters.
 Pavel Sorokin conducts.
 Cast features Maria Alexandrova, Ruslan Skvortsov, and Pavel Dmitrichenko.
 A sparkling musical performance.
 2 hours.
 Choreography by Yuri Grigorovich after Petipa and Gorsky.
 Solo dancing is quite special, and corps is spectacular.
 Many sections of the score are familiar from concert performances—notably the beautiful waltzes and the Hungarian section.
 The Bolshoi have put out a CD set—just the soundtrack from Raymonda.
 In addition, director Yuri Grigorovich and Victor Vanslow co-authored a book about the ballet in 1987, translated by Alexander Kroll, issued by T.F.H.
 Publications: The Authorized Bolshoi Ballet Book of Raymonda.
 It is fascinating how the Soviet viewpoint was injected even into a description of the music.
 Page 15: